INSIDE: Roam the Gnome’s Complete Guide to Rome with teenagers.

 - 24 Looking for MORE SUPER DOOPER FUN places to visit in Rome?

-TRAVELING ROME WITH TEENAGERS?
+VISITING ROME WITH TEENAGERS?

 Hot tip: Book them into this best selling pasta and tiramisu cooking class in Rome!